 The Coombe Mill Magic had a wonderful effect on Monkey, and the memories will stay with me forever.

-I'm a Mum in my late 40′s with a 7 year old son.
+I'm a Mum in my late 40′s with an 8 year old son.
 I had a busy life in Export Sales before my Monkey came along, but decided to become a stay at home Mum once he arrived.
-Now I enjoy writing my own family lifestyle and travel blog. sharing the adventures that we have as Monkey makes his journey through school.We have a cat called Brewster who makes appearances and I’m a mad Ferrari Formula 1 fan, so that expect to hear about as each season unfolds.We love reviewing toys, games and books and would love the opportunity to look at anything that fits in with our family lifestyle.
+Now I enjoy writing my own family lifestyle and travel blog. sharing the adventures that we have as Monkey makes his journey through school.We have a cat called Brewster who makes appearances and I’m a mad Ferrari Formula 1 fan, so that expect to hear about as each season unfolds.We love reviewing days out, toys, games and books and would love the opportunity to look at anything that fits in with our family lifestyle.
 We are always out and about and offering an insight on the places we visit, with a passion for nature thrown in for good measure.If you like what you read please leave me a comment, I love to hear from people, and always try to reply.
 Enjoy the read.